NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`geometry-center` [ `vector3` class ]**
 —
 Specifies the coordinates of the center of the cell.
 Defaults to (0, 0, 0), but changing this allows you to shift the coordinate system used in Meep (for example, to put the origin at the corner).
+Setting `geometry-center` to `c` is equivalent to adding the `c` vector to the coordinates of every other object in the simulation, i.e. `c` becomes the new origin that other objects are defined with respect to.

 **`sources` [ list of `source` class ]**
 —